Aderllan Santos: Valencia

 On 27 August 2015, Santos agreed to a five-year deal with Valencia CF for a fee of €9.5m.
-His maiden appearance in La Liga occurred on 22 September, as he played the full 90 minutes in a 1–0 away loss against RCD Espanyol.
+His maiden appearance in La Liga occurred on 22 September, as he featured the entire 1–0 away loss against RCD Espanyol.

 Santos had subsequent loan spells in his country's Série A, with São Paulo FC and Esporte Clube Vitória.

 Later career

 On 24 January 2019, Santos joined Al Ahli Saudi FC.
 On 13 August, he made a return to Portugal on a season-long loan to Rio Ave FC, signing a permanent contract with the latter club the following May.

+On 23 January 2025, Santos moved to fellow top-tier AVS Futebol SAD on a deal until June 2026.